AC Troubleshooting Guide

 - How To Weather Strip Your Home

 Preventative care for AC systems is the best way to keep your house cool for years to come.
 The best air conditioning systems were built to last.
-With proper maintenance, some systems have been known to last 30 or 40 years without being replaced.
+With proper maintenance, some air conditioners have been known to last 30 or 40 years without being replaced.

-The air conditioning maintenance guides below give Filter King fans important tips and methods for keeping their AC going.
+The air conditioning maintenance guides below give Filter King fans important tips and methods for keeping their air conditioner going.
 Check them out!

 AC Self-Repair Disclaimer

 HVAC professionals are professionals for a reason.
-Air conditioning systems can be extremely complicated, expensive, and dangerous.
+Air conditioners can be extremely complicated, expensive, and dangerous.
 While an air conditioning repair guide can certainly help identify and fix issues, it’s no substitute for a trained pro.

 We highly recommend getting a professional to inspect your HVAC system.
 If you really want to poke around your system by yourself, disconnect your house’s electricity entirely before touching anything.
 Failure to do so could result in electrocution and death.
 Seriously.